INM-6/networkunit/README.rst

 .. image:: https://raw.githubusercontent.com/INM-6/NetworkUnit/master/figures/NetworkUnit_Flowchart_X2M_M2M.png
    :width: 500
+   :alt: NetworkUnit Flowchart

 Showcase examples on how to use NetworkUnit can be found `in this repository`_ and interactive reveal.js slides are accessible via the launch-binder button at the top.

 .. _`in this repository`: https://web.gin.g-node.org/INM-6/network_validation